 Listen To The Elements ~ Hear The Whole Person

-Inspired by Person Centered Therapy that was created by guru-psychologist Carl Rogers; and later fostered a therapeutic listening process called Spiritual Companioning, created by Linda Popov; Elemental Companioning takes these 2 processes a giant leap further by adding the Ayurvedic wisdom of the Five Great Elements.
+Inspired by Person Centered Therapy that was created by guru-psychologist Carl Rogers; and later fostered by a therapeutic listening process called Spiritual Companioning, created by Linda Popov; Elemental Companioning takes these 2 processes a giant leap further by adding the Ayurvedic wisdom of the Five Great Elements.
 This knowledge transforms an average or even "bad listener" into a great listener: and a great friend into a great companion.
 It not only teaches you to listen to others on a therapeutic level, it also enables you to hear the deeper messages of the elements [literally, earth, water, fire, air, space] that are at play within one's language (including body language - which we also study; see Delsarte) as they express a challenge they are going through.
 Once an elemental imbalance is known, one can then take a listen to the wisdom of Mother Nature as she brings us the greatest examples of how to bring balance back to the elements in our own nature.

 Knowledge Speaks ~ Wisdom Listens